rpdelaney/l4d2-tourney-rules/rules.md

 after the registration deadline.

 ##Section 4: Servers
 The match servers will be approved according to the following criteria:

-#####4.1
+#####4.1 Hosting
 The server must be dedicated and hosted by a reputable hosting company inside the continental United States.

-#####4.2
+#####4.2 Configuration
-The server will have an up to date and working installation of the configuration.
+The server will have an up to date and working installation of the configuration and plugins.
 The version to be played will be posted with the pairings each round.

-#####4.3
+#####4.3 Tickrate
 Servers with 60 tickrate will be preferred, unless both teams agree to another tickrate.

-#####4.4
+#####4.4 DOS protection
 Servers with [DoS Protection](https://github.com/SirPlease/IPTables) are preferred.

-#####4.5
+#####4.5 Disagreements
-If both teams have a server but cannot agree on which server to use, the match will be played on the server with the most even average ping for all the competitors.
+If both teams have a server but cannot agree on which server to use, the match will be played on the server that satisfies the above criteria and has most even average ping for all the competitors.

-#####4.6
-If no suitable server can be found after this process has been exhausted, a Tournament Director must be contacted immediately.

 ##Section 5: Match scheduling and match rules

 #####5.1 Rounds and scheduling
 Pairings and brackets for each round will be posted weekly on Monday.

+Players are strongly encouraged to use the free online scheduling tool at [whenisgood.net](http://whenisgood.net): it is free, functional, does not require registration, and supports time zones.

 ######5.1.1 Scheduling deadline
 Matches must be scheduled before the following Wednesday at midnight.

-Teams are encouraged to begin negotiating the schedule early; conflicts must be brought to the attention of the staff before the deadline.
+Teams are encouraged to begin negotiating the schedule early; delinquent scheduling must be brought to the attention of the staff before the deadline.

 ######5.1.2 Reporting deadline
 Results must be submitted, with a screenshot, by the following Sunday at